Lazy Laurence

 Lazy Laurence is a pixie and nature spirit in English folklore who inhabits the New Forest area of Hampshire and Dorset.
 He is traditionally associated with the protection of orchards and of cider, and known to send people to sleep beneath fruit trees, make them lazy, make them dither, or to give them stomach cramps.

 Tradition

 Lazy Laurence is most prominently associated with the New Forest, where he regularly gives apple scrumpers and rude tourists indigestion, and sends people into a dreaming, dithery state.
 According to John Wise, writing in 1862, "Here in the Forest still dwell fairies.
 The mischievous sprite, Laurence, still holds men by his spell and makes them idle.
 If a peasant is lazy, it is proverbially said, 'Laurence has got upon him,' or, 'He has got a touch of Laurence.'
 He is still regarded with awe, and barrows are called after him."

-One story tells of a particularly awful pair of tourists (or "grockles"), who spend a day riding around the New Forest, treating the people, the animals, and the environment badly all the while.
-They stop at a pub for lunch, where a strange, little, pale old man offers them his cider.
-They drink it and are overwhelmed by its taste, and soon enough are incredibly drunk, whereupon Lazy Laurence torments the drunken tourists, finally taking the form of a Colt pixie and kicking one in the stomach, before disappearing amidst an echo of booming laughter.